duleorlovic/blog/_posts/2016-10-19-elm-functional-static-typed-language.markdown

     under70 {age} = age < 70
     ~~~

-  * update values (non destructive, it will create new attribute and share
+  * update values with pipe (non destructive, it will create new attribute and
-    existing attributes) `{ point | x = 1 }`
+  share existing attributes) `{ point | x = 1 }`
   * difference with js objects is that you can't ask for nonexisting field, all
     fields are defined
 * types
-  * type annotations is written statement for types of arguments and output
+  * type annotations are written statement for types of arguments and output

     ~~~
     name : String